CodeYourFuture/GitHomeworkFixErrors/homework.md

 HyperText Markup Language

-HTML (HyperText Markup Language) is a descriptive language that specifies webpage structure. https://developer.mozilla.org/en-US/docs/Glossary/HTML
+"HTML (HyperText Markup Language) is a descriptive language that specifies webpage structure." https://developer.mozilla.org/en-US/docs/Glossary/HTML

 ## Question 5

 What is CSS useful for?

-CSS (Cascading Style Sheets) is a declarative language that controls how webpages look in the browser. https://developer.mozilla.org/en-US/docs/Glossary/CSS
+"CSS (Cascading Style Sheets) is a declarative language that controls how webpages look in the browser." https://developer.mozilla.org/en-US/docs/Glossary/CSS

 ## Question 6